14. Image processing¶

 To complete the convolution, we would keep on moving like this pixel by pixel in the first row and then move on to the second row, completing each pixel in the second row and so on, until we have gone through all of the pixels in the original image.
-In fact, we can generalize this to write a bit of code that would repeat this operation over every pixel in the original image, completely filling up the result along the way:
+We can generalize this to write a bit of code that would repeat this operation over every pixel in the original image, filling up the result along the way:

 for ii in range(small_result.shape): for jj in range(small_result.shape): neighborhood = padded_small_image[ii:ii+3, jj:jj+3] weighted_neighborhood = neighborhood * small_kernel conv_pixel = np.sum(weighted_neighborhood) small_result[ii, jj] = conv_pixel